voxmedia/github-action-slack-notify-build/CONTRIBUTING.md

 ## Releasing a New Version

+Please use [semantic versioning](https://semver.org) when releasing new versions of the action.

-After a new PR has been merged in, an engineer should locally run:
+After a new PR has been merged, an engineer should run locally:

 ```bash
 # pull down the latest changes